Collect Platinum Ask (XPT-ASK) Historical Prices using this API

 About Platinum (XPT)

-With the Metals-API, developers can access historical prices of Platinum (XPT) and leverage this data to build applications that cater to the needs of industries reliant on this precious metal.
+Metals-API, developers can access historical prices of Platinum (XPT) and leverage this data to build applications that cater to the needs of industries reliant on this precious metal.
 The API provides a robust platform for querying historical rates, enabling developers to create insightful applications that can analyze trends, forecast prices, and make informed decisions.

 Metals-API Overview